Oregon Income Tax Calculator

 What is Oregon's top income tax rate?

-Oregon's top marginal income tax rate is 9.9%, which applies to taxable income over $250,000 for single filers, married filing separately, and head of household, and over $500,000 for married filing jointly.
+Oregon's top marginal income tax rate is 9.9%, which applies to taxable income over $125,000 for single filers and married filing separately, and over $250,000 for married filing jointly, head of household, and qualifying surviving spouse.
 This is one of the higher state income tax rates in the United States.

 Does Oregon have a sales tax?